 Rikku: Why do I even bother?

-The potential dangers of such method of thought is seen on the Mi'ihen Highroad, where the player encounters the nun, Shelinda, being yelled at by a Crusader.
+The potential dangers of such a method of thought are seen on the Mi'ihen Highroad, where the player encounters the nun, Shelinda, being yelled at by a Crusader.
 She explains the cause of the conflict to Tidus and the others in the following dialogue: